Japan–North Korea Pyongyang Declaration: Stockholm Agreement

 In May 2014, Japan and North Korea instigated the Stockholm Agreement.
 Kim Jong-un and the North Korean government dedicated a special investigation committee regarding remaining abductees.

 Kim Jong-un has expanded missile testing and nuclear programs, stalling the diplomatic measures created under Kim Jong-il.

 2019

 In 2019, North Korea staged a series of short-range missile testing.
 This led to a January summit which resulted in Kim Jong-un canceling the Pyongyang Declaration.
-In March 2019, Japan declined to sign a UN motion condemning North Korea human rights record.
+In March 2019, Japan declined to sign a UN motion condemning North Korea's human rights record.
 This motion was deemed an olive branch by Japan to North Korea for the sake of establishing an agreement regarding remaining abductees.
-Japanese Prime Minister Shinzo Abe stated:

-In order to resolve this abductions issue, we should not miss out any single opportunity and I, myself, have to meet face-to-face with Chairman Kim Jong Un, and meet with him without attaching any conditions.
-I intend to work to resolve this issue, with the determination that we will not miss out any single opportunity.Shinzo Abe, May 6, 2019.
+Japanese Prime Minister Shinzo Abe stated in May 2019:In order to resolve this abductions issue, we should not miss out any single opportunity and I, myself, have to meet face-to-face with Chairman Kim Jong Un, and meet with him without attaching any conditions.
+I intend to work to resolve this issue, with the determination that we will not miss out any single opportunity.